 With individuals travelling between countries more and more in their career, it is essential for advisers to be aware of the range of tax issues that affect people either leaving Australia to work overseas or coming here either temporarily or permanently.
 This paper considers some of the main domestic tax factors that need to be addressed including:-

 Capital Gains Tax and how it applies to:

 bringing super to Australia.

-Megan Field is a Tax Partner at Deloitte in Adelaide with over 20 years’ experience in providing business and taxation advice to Australian subsidiaries of multinationals, listed Australian corporations as well as family-owned organisations.
-Megan has significant experience in advising on fringe benefits tax issues for all types of organisations and their employees and also high net worth individuals.
-Her experience includes advising on tax-effective remuneration structuring, expatriate policies, preparation of FBT policy manuals and FBT private rulings.
-Current at 27 August 2014
+of multinationals, listed Australian Corporations as well as family-owned organisations.
+Megan has significant experience in advising on expatriate tax for multinational organisations and their employees and also high net worth individuals.
+Her experience includes advising on tax effective

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.